|

 should get it off.

-4. Once the screws are removed from the top rail channels
+4. Once the screws are removed from the top and side rail channels,

-pull/push the top of the windows inwards.
-The top channels and windows
+Pries the window channels from the top.
+The top channels, side channels and windows

 should come out together.

-7. There is this black stuff at the bottom corners between
+6. Clean the window channel mounting areas of all dirt and old sealant.
+There is black dry putty like stuff at the bottom corners between

 If it is not in very good condition or if it came out with everything

 auto parts stores.
-This is also the stuff the factory puts around
+This is the same stuff the factory puts around

 the edges of your floor panels to seal them.

-NOTE: Assembly will be in the order of bottom slide channels,
+NOTE: Assembly will be in the order of bottom channels,

 Organize your window channels.
 For each side window, there are